scikit-hep/scikit-hep.github.io/index.md

 The Scikit-HEP project is a community-driven and community-oriented project with the aim of providing Particle Physics at large with an ecosystem for data analysis in Python.
-The project started in Autumn 2016 and is under active development.
+The project started in Autumn 2016 and is in full swing.

 It is not just about providing core and common tools for the community.
 It is also about improving the interoperability between HEP tools and